About Australian Bulldog

 The Australian Bulldog is an affectionate breed with family and it also tends to be outgoing.
 Bulldogs were originally bred to fight bulls and other large animals, so they are much less reserved than other breeds – this is also true for the Australian Bulldog.
-These dogs have a proud appearance and they are laidback yet confident in nature.
+These dogs have a proud appearance and they are laid back yet confident in nature.
 They tend to do very well as companion pets because they are loyal with their owners and they love human interaction.
 This breed is rarely aggressive toward people but they do make good watchdogs.
 The Australian Bulldog can be dominant toward other dogs in its territory but, with proper socialization, can get along with other dogs and pets.
 This is why it’s important to start training and socializing your puppy as soon as possible.
 It’s important to not let those early and impressionable puppy days go to waste.
 All in all this can be a perfectly fun and friendly dog breed, and quite affectionate as well – especially if you begin socialization early on!

 Common Health Problems

 Many efforts have been made to maintain the genetic integrity of the Australian Bulldog and to prevent congenital conditions.
-Considered a short-faced (brachycephalic) breed, the Australian Bulldog is prone to certain breathing problems and they may be more prone to heat exhaustion than other breeds.
+Considered a short faced (brachycephalic) breed, the Australian Bulldog is prone to certain breathing problems and they may be more prone to heat exhaustion than other breeds.
 Try to avoid long exercises and walks in dry and hot weather – it could be overly taxing for your Bulldog.
 It is also recommended that you wipe the dog’s face with a damp cloth on a daily basis to clean out the wrinkles – this will help to prevent skin problems from forming.
 Dirt and gunk tends to get accumulated in these folds and wrinkles, and that turns into a fertile breeding ground for bacteria and parasites.
 So keep your pet clean and tidy.